minuscholastica/Minune/app/_posts/building-this-website.md

 This post comes in two parts.

-First is my reflection on writing, and second is step-by-step of how this website was built.
+First is my latest thoughts on writing, mostly in conversations with a particular human being, and second is step-by-step of how this website was built.

 Skip ahead to Building this Website part if that's what you're looking for!